Carey Lovelace: Career

+Visions2030

+In 2019, Lovelace founded Visions2030, originally called 2020 Visions, devoted to harnessing the artistic imagination to forge new models of society.
+Partnering with thought-leaders like New York’s Union Theological Seminary and CalArts in Los Angeles, Visions2030's initiatives to date have included Imaginator StartUp, The New City: Navigating the Future, a How-To, Collective Dreaming, The Lumisphere Experience, and Earth Edition: A Festival of Eco-Consciousness.

 Curator

 The U.S. State Department appointed Lovelace Co–Commissioner, with Holly Block, Executive Director of The Bronx Museum of the Arts, for the U.S. Pavilion for the 2013 Venice Biennale, with Sarah Sze as the featured artist.
 In 2010, she curated "Iannis Xenakis: Composer, Architect, Visionary"; with Sharon Kanach.
 The exhibition traveled to the Canadian Center for Architecture in Montreal and the Los Angeles Museum of Contemporary Art, the Holland Festival, and the Berlin Akademie der Kunst (Lovelace and Kanach met as students of Xenakis at the Sorbonne).
 In 2008, Lovelace curated "Making It Together: Women’s Collaborative Art and Community" at the Bronx Museum of the Arts, exploring feminist visual art and performance collectives of the 1970s.

 Art journalism

 Inspired by a workshop by John Cage, she moved to New York City and in 1981 enrolled in New York University’s graduate journalism program, where she received a master's degree.
 Her first article, "Painting for Dollars,” was published in Harpers Magazine.
 She continued writing about art for publications including the Los Angeles Times, the Boston Globe, Art News, Arts, Artforum, Ms., The New York Times, and the International Herald Tribune.
 She wrote regularly for Newsday from 1994 and 1997 and for Art in America from 2000 and 2009.

 In 2003, Lovelace became co-president, with Eleanor Heartney, of the International Association of Art Critics, US Chapter, co-organizing a number of large-scale events including the 2005 National Critics Conference in Los Angeles.